 Dot Richardson was named the fifth head coach in the history of the Lady Flames softball program on July 17, 2013.

 During her time at Liberty, Richardson has helped guide a resurgence of the softball program.
 The Lady Flames have improved in the win-loss column nearly every year under her guidance.
-Entering the 2020 season, Richardson has led the Lady Flames to a 206-164 overall record.
-Liberty is one of just 13 NCAA Division I softball teams to win 40 or more games in 2017, 2018 and 2019, and is 13th in the nation with 135 wins over that three-year span.
+Entering the 2021 season, Richardson has led the Lady Flames to a 216-177 overall record.
+Liberty was one of just 13 NCAA Division I softball teams to win 40 or more games in 2017, 2018 and 2019, and is 13th in the nation with 135 wins over that three-year span.
+Richardson has guided the Lady Flames to five wins over Top 25 teams, including victories over No. 21 Ole Miss and No. 6 Michigan during the 2020 season.
+Liberty's win over then No. 6 Michigan on Feb.
+23, 2020 ties the highest-ranked opponent Liberty has ever beaten in softball.
+The Lady Flames also posted their first two NCAA postseason wins in 2018, beating Hofstra and South Carolina in order to make the program's first NCAA Regional final appearance.
 In 2019, Richardson helped Liberty make an immediate impact on the ASUN Conference, as the Lady Flames went 40-22 overall and finished second in conference standings at 16-5.
 The Lady Flames claimed their second NISC Regional title in the last three years, not allowing a single run in winning the Lynchburg Regional.
 Liberty opened the season ranked No. 22 in the Softball America Poll, the team's first time appearing in the Top 25.

 The 2018 Lady Flames had a record-setting season, going 49-14 and 18-3 in Big South play, winning the Big South regular-season title for the second year in a row.
 The Lady Flames claimed the Big South Softball Championship title by sweeping through the conference tournament.
 Then, Liberty won its first two games at the NCAA Columbia Regional, upsetting No. 24/24 Hofstra and No. 10/11 South Carolina to advance to the Regional final.
 At the end of the season, Liberty received a program-record 17 votes in the final NFCA Top 25 Poll.
 For her efforts, Richardson was voted both the Big South Coach of the Year and VaSID Coach of the Year in 2018, the same year Liberty was voted the NFCA Mid-Atlantic Regional Coaching Staff of the Year.
 Also in 2018, Julia DiMartino repeated as Big South Pitcher of the Year and was one of three NFCA All-Region honorees.
 The 2017 season saw Richardson's Lady Flames post a 46-24 record and claim the program's first-ever postseason championship.
 Liberty went 16-5 in league play, winning the Big South regular-season title before falling to Longwood in the conference final.
 The Lady Flames went on to claim the first-ever National Invitational Softball Championship, winning five straight elimination games to earn the title.
 The 2017 Lady Flames set 22 program single-season team records, including victories, conference wins and home victories.
 Richardson was named 2017 Big South Softball Coach of the Year, the same season she coached the Big South Freshman of the Year (Amber Bishop), Big South Pitcher of the Year (Julia DiMartino) and Big South Scholar-Athlete of the Year (Kenzie Friesen).
 She also coached four players to NFCA All-Region mention.